douboNg/douboNg/README.md

 - 👋 Hi, I’m @douboNg aka Nguyễn Đại Dương
-- 👀 An IT freshman, a friend, a best friend and a man
+- 👀 I'm into music, new things, challenges and travel with friends
-- 🌱 Currently trying to be better day by day
+- 🌱 Currently trying to be better day by day (especially IT and English)
 - 💞️ I’m willing to get along with everyone
 - 📫 Get to know me more at: https://www.facebook.com/oceanlalaa